milllslm/SoftPrincAssignment5/README.md

 Lastly, we will want to acknowledge that the system has received a given message and is acting on it.
 Thus our router/handler complex will need to not only execute the right set of functions as side-effects, but will not to also return some sort of message immediately to the sender of a command.
 Thus the return of any of the above functions needs to be two-fold, with both a response string as well as the actions that need to be subsequently taken by the system.

 In conclusion: Input text message -> router -> appropriate function based on <cmd> -> function executes with params -> response string & actions resulting from the command (actions may trigger subsequent functions).

+#### The Timer
+For the full scale application I would choose to have AWS Events trigger every minute or so to call a check-timeouts function that goes through and looks at every question's time stamp to see if its 10 minutes are up for escalation; however, using AWS Events costs money and is likely to exceed the week we have to develop this.
+Thus, for the demo I will just have the check-timeouts function be called directly by a user to trigger the checking of question timeouts and thus the triggering of an escalation.

 ### Publicly Available Functions
 In summary of above, users should be able to invoke action from the system with the following functions/messages: